enso-org/ide/docs/CONTRIBUTING.md

   In order to compile in a production mode (enable all optimizations, strip WASM debug symbols, minimize the output binaries, etc.), run `node ./run build`.
 To create platform-specific packages and installers use `node ./run dist` instead.
-The final packages will be located at `app/dist/native`.
+The final executables will be located at `dist/client/$PLATFORM`.

 - **Selective mode**
   In order to compile only part of the project, and thus drastically shorten